-She sighed in frustration.
+She sighed.
 She had no idea where the human king was, or how she could find him.
-Noticing movement by her foot, she plucked a blade of grass, surprised by its silky texture, and looked closer.
+Noticing movement by her foot, she plucked a blade of grass, surprised by its silky texture, before looking closer.
 A small insect was crawling up the blade.
 The insect, though small, was clothed in vivid shades of red, with the occasional black spots.
-Anna watched it curiously.
-She had never seen an insect before.
-Suddenly, the little red bug spread its back into wings and took flight, causing Anna to shriek in fright and drop the grass.
-Heart pounding at the unexpected surprise, she closed her eyes and took deep breaths, inhaling the earthy scent of this realm and letting it calm her racing heart.
+She watched it curiously, the first sight of an insect filling her with wonder.
+The little red bug spread its back into wings and took flight, causing her to shriek in fright as she tumbled onto her back.
+Heart, she closed her eyes and breathed deeply, inhaling the earthy scent to calm her racing heart.

-Abruptly, she stood up, slinging her pack across her back and fastening her belt around her waist.
-Her mother’s necklace took a moment to find, for she had let it go while unconsciously falling.
-She began to panic, but then caught sight of it lying sheltered among the grass.
-Snatching it quickly, she inspected it for damage.
-Finding none, she wiped off the dirt and placed it around her neck, for she had absolutely no intention of losing it.
+Then she stood up, slinging her pack across her back and fastening the belt around her waist.
+But her mother’s necklace was missing.
+She began to panic, but caught sight of it lying among the blades of grass.
+She snatched it up and inspected it for damage.
+Finding none, she wiped off the dirt and placed it around her neck.

-She looked around once more, weighing her options, before making up her mind and heading toward the mountains.
+She looked around once more, weighing her options, before and heading toward the mountains.
 They, at least, were passable without requiring extensive detours or ingenuity.
-And if she remembered correctly, humans often lived at the base of their mountains.
+And if she remembered correctly, humans often lived at the base of mountains.
 The chances of her running into a human who could possibly point her way to the king were far better, if that were indeed the case.
-And that route was much more appealing than facing the lake’s challenges in crossing.

-The landscape was monotonous and she soon grew tired of looking at it, despite its foreign nature.
-At times it seemed like she wasn’t moving at all, for there was nothing with which to visibly mark her progress.
-For hours she walked, encountering no one and seeing nothing.
+The grassy plains were monotonous and she soon grew tired of looking at it, despite its foreign nature.
+It felt like she wasn’t moving at all, with nothing to visibly mark her progress.
+She walked for hours, encountering no one.
 She didn’t even see animals, which she found odd.
 Hadn’t her tutor told her that the human world abounded with animals and teemed with life?

-Yet she saw only grass and had only seenjust the one insect.
+Yet she saw only grass and just the one insect.
 She thought on that oneabout it for a while, but then shrugged it off.
 Maybe Laerna had been wrong.
 Or maybe she was looking in the wrong places, or for the wrong things.
 Whatever the case, she soon became bored with merely looking at the landscape and her thoughts began to stray, turning toward home.
-A crippling wave of homesickness and fear tore through her then, and she suddenly found it hard to breatheher breath coming in short gasps.
+A crippling wave of homesickness and fear tore through her, her breath coming in short gasps.
 But she was a princess and her father had entrusted a mission to her, . so she allowed herself fifteen minutes to be homesick and thenShe forced herself to push past the pain, bury the thoughts, and keep walking.

-As soon as the sun set, Anna tiredly dropped to the ground, completely spent.
+As soon as the sun set, she dropped to the ground, completely spent.
 She wasn’t used to so much walking, even though she walked considerable distances every day.
 In her realm, you had to.
 In a realm where one misstep meant falling to your death, horses were impractical.
 If you wanted to go somewhere, you walked there.
 And since towns sprawled over vast areas of land, you walked often.